 However, when large-scale events are run in protected areas of the countryside, they can have an adverse impact on the landscape and environment, and can cause disturbance to local communities.
 Event organisers need to make sure that every effort is made to minimise this damage and to ensure they do not cause inconvenience to others.
 Organisers need to assess the likely impact of the event and ask themselves if the event is appropriate, in the right place and at the right time of year.

 We ask all organisers of large scale events to consider donating a 'Pound for the Park' for each participant.
 This small donation allows us to carry out maintenance work and manage the impact of events on conservation and communities, ensuring your event is sustainable year after year.

 Advice and guidelines to assist with your event planning

 Outdoor event organisers should contact the North York Moors National Park Authority at the earliest opportunity for advice and specialist local knowledge, which will help with event planning.

-Guidelines for the organisation of recreation events (pdf) - provides additional information for those thinking about organising a large event.
+Guidelines for the organisation of recreation events (pdf) - provides additional information for anyone planning a large scale event.